orsonteodoro/gcf2/README.md

 volation is not really isolated in the @system set but can affect the @world set like with zlib.

-It is recommended in steps 5 and 8 that you test your software every 25-100 packages to find runtime CFI violations instead of waiting too long.
+It is recommended in steps 5-8 that you test your software every 25-100 packages to find runtime CFI violations instead of waiting too long.
 Long waits could make it difficult to backtrack the broken package in `/var/log/emerge.log`.